Sherman Books: The Good, the Bad, and the Ugly

 Like AaAs 7062m this one covers British Armor, just not the Sherman exclusively and in Italy and Sicily.
 Many of these images I had not seen before, and that is the real value of these books.
 This book, even though it is not specifically about the Sherman, is packed with pictures of the Sherman and things based on its chassis.

 New Vanguard 3, Sherman Medium Tank 1942-45, by Steven Zaloga and Peter Sarson: This book covers both the 75 and 76 tanks, but not overly well

 This book is an early New Vanguard book and shares a lot with NV 73, which focusses just on 76mm Shermans.
 I would say this is the least useful New Vanguard or Vanguard book on the Sherman at this point.
 The subject material and pictures can be found in later works.

 New Vanguard 57, M10 and M36 Tank Destroyers 1942-53, By Steven J. Zaloga

-This NV book covers the M10 and M36 in its typical format, 50 or so pages some color drawings and a cutaway.
+This NV book covers the M10 and M36 in their typical format, 50 or so pages some color drawings, and a cutaway.
 It covers the history of US tank destroyers up to the M10, including the ones that never made it into production, and all the models of the M36.
-This also covers the Achilles or M10C, and post war use of both TDs.
+This also covers the Achilles or M10C, and post-war use of both TDs.

 New Vanguard 73, M4 (76mm) Sherman Medium Tanks 1943-65 by Steven J. Zaloga: Typical NV book on the 76 Sherman